TheThinkingHome/Automations/blueprints/template/recently_active.md

 ## A small note on the initial state

 Home Assistant's `delay_off` on a template binary_sensor has one bit of startup behavior that this blueprint inherits.
 After the entity is first created, and again after every Home Assistant restart, it starts at `unknown`.
 If your condition is true at that moment, the sensor immediately reads `on` and you would never notice.
-If your condition is false at that moment, the sensor stays at `unknown` until the condition becomes true at least once.
+If your condition is false at that moment, the sensor may stay at `unknown` until the condition becomes true at least once.
 Home Assistant cannot tell whether a false result is a fresh transition (where `delay_off` should still be holding the entity `on`) or the actual initial state of a freshly created entity, so it picks the safer reading and waits.

 The first time the condition does become true, the sensor goes `on`, and from that point forward `delay_off` is warm.
 When the condition clears, the linger counts down and the sensor lands cleanly on `off`.
 Every cycle after that works exactly as the rest of this README describes.
 Restarts reset the entity to `unknown` and the same warming behavior applies: if the condition is true at restart, the sensor jumps straight to `on`; if false, it waits for the first true.

 In day-to-day use you do not notice this.
 An on/off source like a door contact or a motion sensor hits `on` within minutes of any restart, and the unknown window closes itself.
 The case that surprises people is a numeric source whose value sits on one side of the threshold for a long stretch.
 Outdoor illuminance overnight, a freezer holding cold, an idle appliance's power meter.
-The condition can stay false for hours, the sensor will read `unknown` for that whole stretch, and it will resolve the next time the value crosses.
+The condition can stay false for hours, the sensor may read `unknown` for that whole stretch, and it will resolve the next time the value crosses.

 To confirm a new sensor works without waiting for natural conditions to flip, you can set the source's state from Developer Tools, States to a value that satisfies the condition, watch the sensor go `on`, and set it back.
 One catch: this fires real state-change events on the source, so anything else watching it will react.

 For the record, this is documented behavior of Home Assistant's template binary_sensor with `delay_off`, not a quirk of this blueprint.
 The relevant threads are core issue [#64423](https://github.com/home-assistant/core/issues/64423), core issue [#66376](https://github.com/home-assistant/core/issues/66376), core issue [#67397](https://github.com/home-assistant/core/issues/67397), and community thread [#411956](https://community.home-assistant.io/t/sensor-with-delay-off-has-state-unknown-at-startup-when-off/411956).

+Building on `delay_off` is a deliberate choice.
+It is lightweight, accurate to the second, and the state that automations care about is the on-to-off transition when the linger expires, not the initial reading.
+That transition only ever happens after the sensor has been on at least once, which means the unknown window at startup does not affect anything you are actually triggering on.
+Precision and simplicity in the steady state are worth the cosmetic cost on the very first reading.

+## Where this fits

+There are three reasonable ways to ask "is this still recently true?" in Home Assistant, and each has a sweet spot.

+A trigger with `for:` is the simplest.
+The trigger only fires once the source has held its state for the full duration.
+No extra entities, no helpers, no template plumbing.
+It is the right tool when the linger is short and lives inside a single automation.
+Think 30 seconds or less, where you do not need the held state to be visible anywhere else and you do not need it to survive a Home Assistant restart.

+A `timer` helper with two automations, one to start it and one to act when it ends, is the right tool when the linger is long and needs to persist across a restart, or when you want to pause, cancel, or extend it from the interface.
+Timers survive a Home Assistant restart, can be paused and resumed, and show their remaining time on a card.
+They cost a helper and a couple of automations, but for long-running windows of an hour or more, that cost is fair.

+This blueprint sits in between.
+It builds a single entity that other automations can read directly as a condition, runs on the binary sensor's own `delay_off`, is accurate to the second, is lightweight enough to make several of without thinking about it, and reads like one block of YAML once the package is in place.
+For windows between roughly 30 seconds and an hour, especially when several automations need to read the same "recently true" state, it is the cleanest fit.

 ## Parameters